abideen-olawuwo/wholesale_customer_data/README.md

-Predicting Diabetes using naive-bayes model the data was downloaded from kaggle https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database
+Predicting Survived Rate using naive-bayes model the data was downloaded from kaggle https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database